-It is the primary objective of the Western Kentucky Psychology Internship Consortium to provide doctoral interns with a planned, incremental, and progressively challenging series of training experiences designed to develop clinical, ethical, and multicultural competence in independent practice across the full spectrum of community mental healthcare.
-Experiences are structured to ensure that interns will achieve competence as a generalist, with experience in psychological assessment of children and adults, clinical interventions for children and adults, and consultative skills necessary for interacting with a variety of clinical disciplines and service systems.
+t is the primary objective of this internship to provide doctoral interns with a planned, incremental, and progressively challenging series of training experiences designed to develop clinical, ethical, and multicultural competence in independent practice.
+Experiences are structured to ensure that interns will achieve competence as a generalist, with experience in psychological assessment, clinical interventions, and consultative skills necessary for interacting with a variety of clinical disciplines and service systems.